Best mini-PCs in 2024: The compact computers I love the most

 When it comes to mini PCs, at PC Gamer we're looking for machines which can run games comfortably at 1080p.
 The Minisforum Venus UM790 Pro is the best budget mini PC and represents one of the most affordable options to meet this gaming threshold.

-The APU at the heart of things is AMD's Ryzen 9 7940HS.
+The APU at its heart is AMD's Ryzen 9 7940HS.
 It's a fantastic chip, wielding eight cores and 16 threads which can hit a turbo clock speed of 5.2 GHz, and folds the mighty little Radeon 780M into its design.
 It has since been superseded by the newer Ryzen 9 8945HS, but you won't see a generational shift in performance between the two.

 The UM790 pro will happily run most modern games past the playable 30 fps+ mark at 1080p and default medium settings, and can go higher with extra detail down-tweaks.
 Forza Motorsport is smooth at 47 fps, Cyberpunk 2077 sees 48 fps, and Warhammer 3's battles hit around the 42 fps mark.
 At the same settings in indies and older, less demanding titles, things ramp up most agreeably, with Stray running at a comfortable 45-60 fps, Soulstone Survivors ranging from 45-90 fps, and Doom Eternal seeing 75-95 fps.

-While you can pick up the UM790 Pro from Amazon (it's always worth shopping around for the best price), it can be bought direct from Minisforum, and there's a range of price options, from the barebones basic kit to various preloaded configurations of RAM and M.2 storage.
+There's a range of price options available, from the barebones basic kit to various preloaded configurations of RAM and M.2 storage.
 We always say go barebones and source the RAM and storage yourself, so figure on adding around 130-150 bucks to the bill for 32GB DDR5-5600 plus a 1TB M.2 drive, and possibly less if you catch some components at sale prices.

 Popping the UM790 Pro open to install your parts is easy, though not the most elegant process.
 Four screws on the underside hold the upper shell to the component-tray, but these are hidden beneath the unit's four glued-on rubber feet.
 So getting at them involves tugging the feet off and breaking the rubber seal; it's worth putting another dab of glue on them when you put it back together.

 There are two TDP settings in the BIOS which run the APU at different wattages; Balanced runs it at 54 W, while Performance bumps this up to 56 W. The performance difference is negligible in practice, though 56 W does run the chip a little hotter, and the cooling solution a little louder.
-Not that the latter is a worry though, the UM790 Pro runs cool and quiet, and in Balanced mode, it's totally unobtrusive.
+Not that the latter is a worry overall though, as the UM790 Pro runs cool and quiet—and in Balanced mode, it's totally unobtrusive.

 All in all then, a lovely little piece of engineering.
-If you're looking for an inexpensive yet performant mini PC with a corking iGPU, it's our budget-best pick.
+If you're looking for an inexpensive yet performant mini PC with a corking iGPU, it's our best budget pick.

 Read our full Minisforum Venus UM790 Pro review.